 A concrete example: to support the RESOURCE-SAVING use of food and prevent waste, the city focuses on LOCAL and sustainable production of food, working to achieve a closed production cycle.
-Local supply chains are set up closed supply chains for food, whereby the entire supply chain from the producer to consumer should be local," said Tine Heyse, deputy mayor of the City of Ghent and Climate Alliance President.
+Local supply chains are set up from producers to consumers: "We create transparent and closed supply chains for food, whereby the entire supply chain from the producer to consumer should be local," said Tine Heyse, deputy mayor of the City of Ghent and Climate Alliance President.
 This chain also includes food waste.
 Within this, Ghent supports structures to create alternative reprocessing routes.
 The interactive website "Gent en garde" offers a platform and helps bring the city's DIVERSE stakeholders to one table.